-The purpose of the SAR Debrief is to help inform the agency's risk review of the CSO.
-During the SAR Debrief, the 3PAO presents the results of the security assessment, the CSP presents the plan and timeline for remediating residual risk, and the FedRAMP PMO describes the remaining milestones and tips for success.
-The PMO coordinates and facilitates the SAR Debrief; however, it is meant to be in service of the CSP and agency partnership.

-At the conclusion of the SAR Debrief, all stakeholders will have a shared understanding of:
+The purpose of the SAR debrief is to help inform the federal agency's risk review of the CSO.
+During the SAR debrief, the 3PAO presents the results of the security assessment, the CSP presents the plan and timeline for remediating residual risk, and the partnering agency describes the remaining milestones and tips for success.
+At the conclusion of the SAR debrief, all stakeholders will have a shared understanding of:

-- The 3PAO's assessment approach, methodology, and schedule - The scope of testing, which includes validation of the authorization boundary and data flows - The assessment results and residual risk - The CSP's plan and timeline for remediating residual risk - Deviation Requests that require agency approval (risk adjustments, false positives) - Operationally required risks that require agency risk acceptance (for example: services or components essential to the operation of the CSO, but excluded from the tested boundary) - The agency's process for reviewing the authorization package and reaching a risk-based authorization decision - The PMO's process for reviewing the authorization package from the perspective of government-wide reuse - Best practices and tips for success
+- The 3PAO's assessment approach, methodology, and schedule. - The scope of testing, which includes validation of the authorization boundary and data flows. - The assessment results and residual risk. - The CSP's plan and timeline for remediating residual risk. - Deviation requests that require federal agency approval (e.g., risk adjustments and false positives). - Operationally required risks that require federal agency risk acceptance (e.g., services or components essential to the operation of the CSO, but excluded from the tested boundary). - The federal agency's process for reviewing the authorization package and reaching a risk-based authorization decision. - FedRAMP's process for reviewing the authorization package from the perspective of government-wide reuse. - Best practices and tips for success.